Credible Decentralized Exchange Design via Verifiable Sequencing Rules: Introduction

-Our approach is similar to a relay service where users communicate their transactions to the service manager and recruits a set of miners to propose blocks.
-However, our relay service is credible: we give a concrete procedure with which any user can verify all of our guarantees.
-To be concrete, as with the status quo, a miner is responsible for picking which transactions to include in a block $B$, and is free to manipulate the block's content and include their own transactions.
-However, the miner commits to picking an execution ordering from a {\em verifiable sequencing rule}.
-Formally, a {\em sequencing rule} is a function $S$ that takes the initial state $X_0$ (of liquidity reserves), before any transaction executes, the block $B$ (the transactions to include), and outputs a non-empty set system $S(X_0, B)$ (a collection of permutations of $B$).
-We refer to the elements of $S(X_0, B)$ as {\em valid} execution orderings.
-We ask that a sequencing rule is efficient, in the sense that there is a polynomial time algorithm that can compute some $T \in S(X_0, B)$ for any $(X_0, B)$.
-Moreover, we ask that a sequencing rule is verifiable, in the sense that anyone can efficiently check if $T \in S(X_0, B)$ for any $(T, X_0, B)$.
-Hence, any miner detectable deviation from $S$ (picking $T \not\in S(X_0, B)$) can be punished, either financially or via reputation loss.
+Our approach is similar to a relay service, where users communicate their transactions to the service, and the service sequences these transactions into blocks.
+However, our approach makes such a relay service credible: we give a concrete procedure by which any user can verify a set of formal guarantees.
+To be concrete, we model a miner as the entity that is responsible for picking which transactions to include in a block $B$, and that is free to manipulate the block's content and include its own transactions.
+However, the miner can commit to picking an execution ordering from a {\em verifiable sequencing rule}.
+Formally, a {\em sequencing rule} is a function $S$ that takes the initial state $X_0$ (of liquidity reserves), before any transaction executes, the block $B$ (the transactions to include), and outputs a non-empty set $S(X_0, B)$, which is a set of permutations of $B$.
+We refer to the elements of $S(X_0, B)$ as {\em valid execution orderings}.
+We ask that a sequencing rule is {\em efficient}, in the sense that there is a polynomial time algorithm that can compute some $T \in S(X_0, B)$ for any $(X_0, B)$.
+Moreover, we ask that a sequencing rule is {\em verifiable}, in the sense that anyone can efficiently check if $T \in S(X_0, B)$ for any $(T, X_0, B)$.
+Hence, any detectable deviation by a miner from $S$ (picking $T \not\in S(X_0, B)$) can be punished, either financially or via reputation loss.